jodacame/skriper/README.md

 In summary, Skriper not only aims to resolve the disorder of conversations but also to enhance each assistant with enriched context, providing users with a more organized and efficient user experience.

-Here's a light-hearted section you can add to your README:

 ---